 - Outline how the project fits within the definition of undergraduate research: “an inquiry or investigation conducted by an undergraduate student that makes an original intellectual or creative contribution to the discipline.”

 - Provide a statement of support for the project, its feasibility, timeline, and potential educational outcomes.

 Letters must be uploaded at the time of application; proposals without this letter will not be reviewed.

 CVs will be a critical component in reviewer assessment of applicants’ competence and should be a reflection of students’ work history, research experience, work ethic, and applicable skills.
 A good CV should be tailored to this application specifically, and show professionalism and care.
-For help crafting or updating your Curriculum Vitae, click here.
+Click for help crafting or updating your Curriculum Vitae.

-Each proposal will be evaluated by one faculty member and one senior graduate student within the appropriate discipline group for that project.
+Each proposal will be evaluated by two experts.
 Excellent proposals will be concise, clear, descriptive, persuasive, and easy to follow.
 There are two criteria for the award: project quality (75% weight) and student qualification (25% weight).